Podcast

 Bo: That's a big part of what we've done as branding experts.
 Qualitative research has always been valuable to us as it informs us of how people feel.
 You can see it and feel it as opposed to research that gives you data.

-We have been working together in the quantitative piece, taking the qualitative insights and making them real for the customer.
-When you do the qualitative research, you have a gut feel for what seems important to the brand, but you don't know the degree to which those things are important.
-You don't know what “fun,” “faster” or “safe” really mean to the brand until you add the quantitative part to it.
+We have been working together on the quantitative piece, taking the qualitative insights and making them real for the customer.
+When you do qualitative research, you have a gut feel for what seems important to the brand, but you don’t know the degree to which those things are important.
+You don’t know what “fun,” “faster” or “safe” really mean to the brand until you add the quantitative part to it.

-When you add that depth of research, on top of the fact that it is repeatable, – I can ask the same question several times to get more feedback – you start to really understand the depth and the importance of the different variables or attributes of a brand.
+When you add that depth of brand research, on top of the fact that it is repeatable, – I can ask the same question several times to get more feedback – you start to really understand the depth and the importance of the different variables or attributes of a brand.

 Chris: It sounds like you use this qualitative research methodology – and we’ll talk a little bit about the process later – to pull these ideas and then the quantitative is about solidifying them by putting the numbers behind the reasoning.
 Is that accurate?